MaianneThornton/50in50_SoundBoard/README.md

 ## Overview👋🏾

-Welcome to the # mini-project of the course!
+Welcome to the 9<sup>th</sup> mini-project of the course!

 ### The project😥

 In this project users will be able to:

-- Build a responsive site that displays a functional progress bar.
+- Build a site that plays various sounds.

 ### Screenshot🌇